-On 30 June 2017, UBS Group's common equity tier 1 ("CET1") capital ratio was 13.5% on a fully applied basis and 14.8% on a phase-in basis and the CET1 leverage ratio was 3.7% on a fully applied basis and 4.1% on a phase-in basis, the gone concern loss-absorbing capacity ratio was 14.0% on a fully applied basis and 10.4% on a phase-in basis, and the gone concern leverage ratio was 3.9% on a fully applied basis and 2.9% on a phase-in basis.1 On the same date, invested assets stood at CHF 2,922 billion, equity attributable to UBS Group AG shareholders was CHF 51,744 million and market capitalisation was CHF 62,553 million.
-On the same date, UBS employed 59,470 people2.
+On 31 December 2016, UBS Group's common equity tier 1 ("CET1") capital ratio was 13.8% on a fully applied basis and 16.8% on a phase-in basis, invested assets stood at CHF 2,821 billion, equity attributable to UBS Group AG shareholders was CHF 53,621 million and market capitalization was CHF 61,420 million.
+On the same date, UBS employed 59,387 people.

-On 30 June 2017, UBS AG (consolidated) CET1 capital ratio was 13.8% on a fully applied basis and 15.1% on a phase-in basis and the CET1 leverage ratio was 3.8% on a fully applied basis and 4.2% on a phase-in basis, the gone concern loss-absorbing capacity ratio was 14.4% on a fully applied basis and 10.9% on a phase-in basis, and the gone concern leverage ratio was 3.9% on a fully applied basis and 3.0% on a phase-in basis.
-1 On the same date, invested assets stood at CHF 2,922 billion and equity attributable to UBS AG shareholders was CHF 51,735 million.
-On the same date, UBS AG Group employed 48,476 people2.
+On 31 December 2016, UBS AG (consolidated) CET1 capital ratio1 was 14.5% on a fully applied basis and 17.5% on a phase-in basis, invested assets stood at CHF 2,821 billion and equity attributable to UBS AG shareholders was CHF 53,662 million.
+On the same date, UBS AG Group employed 56,208 people2.

 The rating agencies Standard & Poor's Credit Market Services Europe Limited ("Standard & Poor's"), Moody's Investors Service Ltd. ("Moody's"), Fitch Ratings Limited ("Fitch Ratings"), and Scope Ratings AG ("Scope Ratings ") have published solicited credit ratings reflecting their assessment of the creditworthiness of UBS AG, i.e. its ability to fulfil in a timely manner payment obligations, such as principal or interest payments on long-term loans, also known as debt servicing.
 The ratings from Fitch Ratings, Standard & Poor's and Scope Ratings may be attributed a plus or minus sign, and those from Moody's a number.
 These supplementary attributes indicate the relative position within the respective rating class.
-UBS AG has a long-term counterparty credit rating of A+ (outlook: stable) from Standard & Poor's, long-term senior debt rating of A1 (outlook: stable) from Moody's, long-term issuer default rating of A+ (outlook: stable) from Fitch Rating of A+ (outlook: stable) from Fitch
+UBS AG has a long-term counterparty credit rating of A+ (outlook: stable) from Standard & Poor's, long-term senior debt rating of A1 (outlook: stable) from Moody's, long-term issuer default rating of A+ (outlook: stable) from Fitch Ratings of A+ (outlook: stable) from Fitch Rating from Fitch Rating from Fitch Ratin

 An explanation of the significance of ratings may be obtained from the rating agencies.
 Generally, rating agencies base their ratings on such material and information, and such of their own investigations, studies and assumptions, as they deem appropriate.
 The ratings of UBS AG should be evaluated independently from similar ratings of other entities, and from the rating, if any, of its securities.
-A credit rating is not a recommendation to buy, sell or hold securities issued or guaranteed by the rated entity and may be subject to review, revision, suspension, reduction or withdrawal at any time by the assigning rating agency.
-All the above-mentioned rating agencies are registered as credit rating agencies under Regulation (EC) No 1060/2009 as amended by Regulation (EU) No 513/2011.
+A credit rating is not a recommendation to buy, sell or hold securities issued or